 Sarah Dickinson is enjoying a second career as a landscape designer and planting consultant following a career in the City as a property lawyer.
-She has an MSc in the Conservation of Historic Gardens and Cultural Landscapes.
-She is a consultant and qualified garden designer specialising in historic landscape and domestic gardens.
-Sarah is on the Council of the Surrey Gardens Trust and editor of their newsletter.
+She has an MSc in the Conservation of Historic Gardens and Cultural Landscapes from Bath University and is on the Council of the Surrey Gardens Trust and editor of their newsletter.

 She is Vice Chair of the Conservation Committee of the Gardens Trust.

 Virginia Hinze is a landscape architect with a qualification in historic designed landscape conservation.
 Her work for East Sussex County Council included many designed landscape restoration projects and as English Heritage’s South-East regional landscape architect she undertook planning casework and many mentoring and monitoring projects for the Heritage Lottery Fund, specialising in public park restoration.
 Subsequent work as a consultant included designing and delivering training courses to the former AGT and County Gardens Trusts.
 She is a founder and former Council member of Sussex Gardens Trust and former Council member of the GHS.
 She is co-chair of the Education and Events Committee of the Gardens Trust.

 Dr Sally Jeffery, FSA, studied History of Art at Birkbeck College, where she wrote her doctoral thesis.
 She was architectural and garden historian at the City of London for sixteen years, then helped to set up the MA Garden History at Birkbeck, and was a tutor until its closure, and is now an independent scholar.
 She is Vice Chair of the Events Committee of the Gardens Trust, and organises the winter lectures.